ananyapaliwal07/Snake-Game/README.md

-🐍 Snake Game
+# 🐍 Snake Game

-A classic Snake Game built using HTML, CSS, and JavaScript.
-Control the snake, eat the food, and grow as long as possible without hitting the walls or yourself!
+A simple and fun **Snake Game** built using **HTML, CSS, and JavaScript**.
+Control the snake, eat the food, and grow as long as possible while avoiding collisions!

-🚀 Features
+## 🎮 How to Play
-Smooth gameplay with responsive controls 🎮
+- Use **Arrow Keys (⬆️⬇️⬅️➡️) or WASD** to move the snake.

-Modern and minimalistic UI 🎨
+- Eat the food to grow longer.

-Dynamic food spawning 🍎
+- Avoid crashing into the walls or yourself.

-Score tracking 🏆
+- Try to achieve the highest score possible!

-Game over detection ❌
+## 🚀 Features

-🕹️ How to Play
+✅ Classic snake gameplay with smooth controls
-Use arrow keys (⬆️⬇️⬅️➡️) or WASD to move the snake.
+✅ Score tracking system

-Eat the food to grow longer.
+✅ Randomized food spawning

-Avoid colliding with the walls or yourself.
+✅ Simple and clean UI

-Try to beat your high score!
+## 🛠️ Technologies Used

-💻 Technologies Used
+- **HTML** – Structure of the game
-HTML – Structure of the game
+- **CSS** – Styling for better visuals

-CSS – Styling for a sleek design
+- **JavaScript** – Game logic and interactions

-JavaScript – Game logic and interactions
+## 📸 Screenshot

-📷 Screenshot
+_(Add a screenshot or GIF of your game here!)_

-(Add a screenshot of your game here!)
+## 🌟 Future Improvements

-📌 Future Improvements (Optional)
+- Add difficulty levels
-Add different difficulty levels
+- Implement a high-score leaderboard

-Implement a leaderboard
+- Introduce power-ups and obstacles

-Introduce power-ups
+## 🕹️ Play Now

-🎮 Play Now
+Feel free to modify it as needed!
+Let me know if you want any changes. 🚀